yaya-sy/lillama/README.md

                  top_k=10)[0]["generated_text"]
 ```

-# Share the compressed with the community on Hugginface
+# Share the compressed model with the community on Hugginface

 At the moment the model can only be loaded with `lillama`.
 To share the model and use it independently, you should modify manually the model file.